List of NFL rivalries: Cincinnati Bengals vs. Cleveland Browns

 This rivalry, often referred to as the "Battle of Ohio" started as the result of the first Browns head coach (and namesake) Paul Brown starting the Bengals franchise after being fired from the Browns.
 The colors of each team are similar since Paul Brown chose the exact shade of orange used by the Browns for the Bengals, and the Bengals' original uniforms were identical to the Browns' uniforms, excluding the word "Bengals" on the helmet.
 The rivalry reached its peak during the 1980s when both teams were vying viciously for a spot in the playoffs.
 During the 1990s the rivalry also butted heads when Brown's sons were in charge of the day-to-day operations of the Bengals.
-The Bengals lead the series 56–48 as of the 2025 season.
+The Bengals lead the series 56–49.

 Cincinnati Bengals vs. Baltimore Ravens

 The Bengals–Ravens rivalry in the AFC North began when the Ravens relocated to Baltimore.
 Since then, the rivalry heated up when longtime Ravens defensive coordinator Marvin Lewis was hired as the head coach of the Bengals.
-The Ravens lead the all-time series 32–27 as of the 2024 season.
+The Ravens lead the all-time series 33–28.
 The Bengals won the only playoff meeting in the 2022 AFC Wild Card round.

 Cincinnati Bengals vs. Pittsburgh Steelers

 The two teams have played each other twice a year since becoming division rivals in 1970.
 This rivalry has gained intensity since the 2000s, as the teams have met twice in the playoffs, with both games being marked by hard hits and injuries with the most infamous example occurring in the 2005 playoffs.
-The Steelers lead the overall series 72–41 and the postseason series 2–0.
+The Steelers lead the overall series 73–41 and the postseason series 2–0.
 There were two times that the rivalry has met during the playoffs: the Wild Card rounds of 2005 and 2015, with the Steelers winning both meetings at Cincinnati.
 The 2005 game is marked as a special time in the rivalry because this is when Steelers defensive tackle Kimo Von Oelhoffen injured Bengals quarterback Carson Palmer, while the 2015 game is also special because Bengals running back Jeremy Hill fumbled the ball in the waning minutes when the Bengals had a 16–15 lead over the Steelers to give the latter one last chance.
 They used that chance wisely as they drove down the field (with the help of two costly personal fouls by the Bengals) and kicked a game-winning field goal.